Frequently Asked Questions

 Yes, both IPv4 and IPv6 connections are supported.
 For IPv6 support, the protocol must be enabled and configured to use either a direct IPv6 connection through your service provider or an IPv6 tunnel such as Microsoft's Teredo or Hurricane Electric's IPv6 tunnel broker.
 For backwards compatibility with existing software and services, SocketTools does not require that you configure an IPv6 connection and will use IPv4 by default.

 Yes, all SocketTools editions support secure, encrypted connections.
-Each edition is capable of establishing secure connections using TLS 1.2 or later versions.
+Each edition can establish secure connections using TLS 1.2 or later, depending on the Windows platform.
 In addition, SocketTools also supports SSH 2.0, which can be used to create secure, interactive terminal sessions, execute commands remotely and perform file transfers using SFTP.

 Yes, all SocketTools editions support OAuth 2.0 with web and mail services.
 Please review the OAuth 2.0 Frequently Asked Questions document which goes into more depth about how OAuth is used.